billyziege/resume_latex/README.md

 to build because it is free and relatively easy.
 If you search for "How do I install LaTeX?", you'll probably find information on how to set it up for yourself.

-# Can I steal this?
+# Can I steal this

 Sure.
 It's not really stealing.
 The License I've attached is the Creative Commons license, which you can read [here](LICENSE).
 I find the License a little scary myself, but I don't really care what you do with this content.